Things to do in Mendocino. What you need to know to plan your own Mendocino getaway- the perfect hideaway on the northern California coast!

 Little River Inn

-Staying in Mendocino isn’t always cheap.
+Mendocino lodging isn’t always cheap.
 As beautiful and cozy as the guesthouses and inns are, they’re not always the most affordable places to stay in Mendocino if you’re on a budget.
 If you’re looking for more budget-friendly options, look at Air BnB for unique homes to stay at in the area.

-Best Restaurants in Mendocino
+Best Mendocino Restaurants

 If you’re looking for a fancy evening in Mendocino, Glendeven Inn offers a Shared Table dining option, which is a multi-course set meal with locally-sourced ingredients.
 The Shared table only happens Thursdays and Saturdays and reservations are required.
 Meals start at $65 per person.
 You can reserve a spot here.